 People who don’t have their diabetes under control are especially at risk.

 Severe periodontal disease can increase blood sugar, contributing to increased periods of time when the body functions with high blood sugar.
 This puts people with diabetes at increased risk for diabetic complications.

-What this means to your dental professionals at West Ryde Dental Clinic, is that diabetics should take extra care of their health, including dental health.
+What this means to your dental professionals at My Local Dentists West Ryde, is that diabetics should take extra care of their health, including dental health.